-Is clumping or non-clumping cat litter better?
+Clumping vs. non clumping cat litter, what’s better?
 To answer that, we’ve prepared a clumping vs non-clumping cat litter comparison in this article, detailing the primary differences between the two.

 I know how it can be a confusing and frustrating task for newbies in the cat parenting world to choose which litter to use with their kitty babies.

 That said, I’d like to reduce your burden and give you a verdict on how each of these two litter types performs with respect to absorbency, odor control, tracking, scooping, and more.

 Interesting: Best Cat Litter Reviews Recommendation in 2019

 Here’s a summary of how clumping and non-clumping litters generally compare.
 We’ve analyzed which type of litter does a better job, depending on several categories.

 I’ll explain how we’ve come up with the results in the discussion that follows.

 |✘ May not trap all odors since it doesn’t lock in moisture|

 |Absorbency||✔ Quickly absorbs urine and fecal moisture||✘ May pool urine at the bottom of the litter box, leaving some moisture unabsorbed and feel wet|

 |Dust Control||✘ Usually with smaller granules that easily disintegrate into dust particles||✔ Usually with larger pellets that help prevent disintegration into clouds of dust|